MolBIFFM/diana/README.md

 ## References

-The configuration files in this repository refer to data sets supplemented with the following publications:
+The configuration files in this repository refer to data sets as supplemented with the following publications:

 - Bojkova, D. et al. (2020) **Proteomics of SARS-CoV-2-infected host cells** **reveals therapy targets**, *Nature*, 583, 469-472.